WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/load-val
 - the instruction (LOAD nt ?() x memarg) is valid with the instruction type [I32] -> [nt] if:
-  - the memory type C.MEMS[x] is defined in the context.
+  - the memory type C.MEMS[x] exists.
   - C.MEMS[x] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ($size(nt) / 8).

 Instr_ok/load-pack
 - the instruction (LOAD Inn ?((M sx)) x memarg) is valid with the instruction type [I32] -> [Inn] if:
-  - the memory type C.MEMS[x] is defined in the context.
+  - the memory type C.MEMS[x] exists.
   - C.MEMS[x] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to (M / 8).

 Instr_ok/store-val
 - the instruction (STORE nt ?() x memarg) is valid with the instruction type [I32, nt] -> [] if:
-  - the memory type C.MEMS[x] is defined in the context.
+  - the memory type C.MEMS[x] exists.
   - C.MEMS[x] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ($size(nt) / 8).

 Instr_ok/store-pack
 - the instruction (STORE Inn ?(M) x memarg) is valid with the instruction type [I32, Inn] -> [] if:
-  - the memory type C.MEMS[x] is defined in the context.
+  - the memory type C.MEMS[x] exists.
   - C.MEMS[x] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to (M / 8).

 Instr_ok/vload-val
 - the instruction (VLOAD V128 ?() x memarg) is valid with the instruction type [I32] -> [V128] if:
-  - the memory type C.MEMS[x] is defined in the context.
+  - the memory type C.MEMS[x] exists.
   - C.MEMS[x] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ($vsize(V128) / 8).

 Instr_ok/vload-pack
 - the instruction (VLOAD V128 ?((SHAPE M X N sx)) x memarg) is valid with the instruction type [I32] -> [V128] if:
-  - the memory type C.MEMS[x] is defined in the context.
+  - the memory type C.MEMS[x] exists.
   - C.MEMS[x] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ((M / 8) · N).

 Instr_ok/vload-splat
 - the instruction (VLOAD V128 ?((SPLAT N)) x memarg) is valid with the instruction type [I32] -> [V128] if:
-  - the memory type C.MEMS[x] is defined in the context.
+  - the memory type C.MEMS[x] exists.
   - C.MEMS[x] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to (N / 8).

 Instr_ok/vload-zero
 - the instruction (VLOAD V128 ?((ZERO N)) x memarg) is valid with the instruction type [I32] -> [V128] if:
-  - the memory type C.MEMS[x] is defined in the context.
+  - the memory type C.MEMS[x] exists.
   - C.MEMS[x] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to (N / 8).